oxycon/ProjectApollo/firmware/Prototype_v2/motorized_valve/Readme.md

 # Notes
 - The stepper motor rotates using default power from USB assuming a high-power USB port (1A minim)
 - If you want to drive bigger motors or multiple motors you can supply 5V using an external power source.
 The ground still needs to be kept common.
+- There is no code currently for endstop detection.
+You would need to control the total travel time in software.